ona-li-toki-e-jan-Epiphany-tawa-mi/player-sounder/README.md

 Throws an Error if the file cannot be accessed or there are no available players.

-playURL() can have a resonably large latencey from when it's called to when the sound is played, and it makes no attempt to cache queried audio files; if a sound needs to be played exactly at the time of calling, or it's needed repeatedly, download it and use [playFile()](README.md#playfilefilepath-string-options-dictionarystring--playeroptions-audioprocess "playFile(filePath: string, options: Dictionary<string[]> = playerOptions): AudioProcess") instead.
+playURL() can have a resonably large latencey from when it's called to when the sound is played, and it makes no attempt to cache queried audio files; if a sound needs to be played exactly at the time of calling, or it's needed repeatedly, download it and use `playFile(filePath: string, options: Dictionary<string[]> = playerOptions): AudioProcess` instead.

 #### *onError(audioProcess: AudioProcess): Promise\<number\>*